nichelicorn/nichelicorn/README.md

   }
 </style> -->

-<h1 align="center">Hey, you! 🌊</h1>
+<h1 align="center">🌊 Hey, you!</h1>

-<p>Welcome to my README!
+<p align="justify">Welcome to my README!
 Thanks for stopping by.
 Feel free to have a look around.
 Want to know a little about me?
-I am driven by curiosity, a desire to learn and grow, and a love for people and the natural world.
+I am driven by curiosity.
+My favorite places are libraries, gardens, and the internet!
+Amazement is never in short supply when there is something to learn!
 I value open collaboration and communication, and I believe that when people are informed and inspired anything is possible.</p>

+<p>I'm at the start of my software developing journey!
+Follow along as I learn and grow my skills, my awareness of the tech world, and other stuff 👩‍💻🛼🌱</p>
 <!--
 **nichelicorn/nichelicorn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.